Daewon Foreign Language High School: Origins

 Daewon was founded in 1984 by Dr. Lee Won Hee, then an executive director at Samsung subsidiary Cheil Jedang.
 Lee had submitted plans for a private foreign language school to the government in 1982, beginning construction of the prospective school's campus expecting the charter to be approved.
 But when the Ministry of Education rejected his proposal, Daewon Girls' High School was established to take the place of the language school.
-The following year, however, Daewon's charter was approved, along with that of Daeil Foreign Language High School, and in 1984, the two opened their doors as the first two foreign language high schools in Korea.
+Daewon's original charter was approved the following year alongside Daeil Foreign Language High School and opened in 1984.
+They were the first foreign language high schools in South Korea.

-Admissions

-In 2011, Daewon put into effect an entirely new admissions procedure that effectively superseded the admissions examination.
-The change was mandated by a government directive that required all Special Purpose High Schools to select students based on a uniform two-step procedure that involved middle school English subject scores and a brief interview.
-The new system eliminated the English listening examination that had been the centerpiece of the previous admissions system, in addition to forbidding the school from considering students based on scores from other subjects or extracurricular achievements.
-This change followed another government mandate, which had in 2010 limited the area from which the school could receive applications to within the boundaries of Seoul.

-These mandates were part of President Lee Myung-bak's education policy, which aimed to expand access to specialized secondary education.
-The policy has been met with mixed results and reactions: while more students from financially challenged families could enter Daewon under the new quota system, the new system has also been widely criticized for being unable to accurately assess applicants' language abilities since it is blind to certified language tests such as the TOEFL examination.

 Academics

 Academic tracks

 There are two academic tracks at Daewon FLHS: the Korean Curriculum ("domestic") track and the Global Leadership Program ("international") track.
 Students are required to choose between the two upon application, but track transfers are permitted, though rare.
-Following government mandates, the two tracks are now integrated, meaning that track divisions do not fall on department lines.
-The class of 2013 was the last class to be divided strictly upon track lines, with international track students forming the English department and domestic track students comprising the other language departments at Daewon.
 In 2015, the domestic-international track ratio was approximately 20:1.